esl-epfl/DIsco-CGRA-sim/kernels/mac_16b_test/README.md

 ## Implementation details

 The first input vector is loaded into SPM bank 1, the second in SPM bank 2 and the third in SPM bank 3.
-These are loaded from the host processor to VWR2A through DMA write requests.
+These are loaded from the host processor to DISCO-CGRA through DMA write requests.
 The vectors are then loaded into VWRs A, B and C respectively, and the mac is performed by the RCs.
 The accumulator is fixed to VWR C, which can be read by the host processor through a DMA read request.

 ## Examples of applications using this kernel